php-do/pencilcrunch/README.md

 ## Getting started with PencilCrunch

-The fasted way to get started with PC is using Docker.
+The fastest way to get started with PC is using Docker.
 The pencilcrunch-docker image contains all the artifacts that you need to get up and running in minutes.
 Assuming you have Docker and Git already installed, all you need to do is:

 ```bash
 git clone https://github.com/marcosfermin/pencilcrunch